 People have a love/hate relationship with Nha Trang, Vietnam’s premier resort town.
 It is very popular with Russian tourists on package holidays.
 The vibe here is very different from other coastal towns and villages in Vietnam.

-While it might not be the backpacker paradise you dreamed about or the sleepy beach town, the beach here is very beautiful.
+While it might not be the backpacker paradise you dreamed about or the sleepy beach town you come to expect in Vietnam, it is very beautiful.
 It’s also a great place to chill out for a few days and just relax by day and party by night.
-Have some cash to spare?
-Why not splurge on a few nights at the stunning Six Senses resort?

 33. Escape to Paradise on Phu Quoc Island